Government of Nepal Ministry of Industry, Commerce and Supplies Trade and Export Promotion Centre

 STEP FIVE: Appoint a Freight Forwarder

-If you are not familiar with shipping procedures, we recommend you appoint a freight forwarder (insert hyperlink here), for your shipments.
+If you are not familiar with shipping procedures, we recommend you appoint a freight forwarder (clik here), for your shipments.
 Freight forwarders are professionals (individuals or companies) who specialize in shipments from your factories till the importers' doorsteps.
 They are well versed with all export/import related procedures, and for a fee (which can range from NRS 10,000 to NRS 30,000 depending upon nature of your export consignment) will complete your documentation and all shipment related requirements.
 They have a strong logistics network and will arrange different modes of transportation for shipping your items, they will also handle other official responsibilities like clearing your goods from customs and ports and paying duties at customs.
 Please visit our freight forwarders' page for contact details

 After you obtain necessary documents required for export, identify and call your freight forwarder.
 Handover those documents to the freight forwarder for exporting purposes.
 You can even ask your freight forwarder to collect some of these documents for you (see GSP and COO documents).
 By this time, you should at least have the following documents with you: